vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 This is the code for *jscodeshift* transformation which identifies all the `Identifier` in your code and reverses the `Identifier`'s name (as you can see in the example).
 Let's understand the code here bit by bit.

-Our transform is function that takes two variables `file` and `api` where `file`    as the name suggests represents the file on which we perform the transform and `api` represents the *jscodeshift*'s API passed as the other variable. `api.jscodeshift` is the function that perform the transformation.
+Our transform is function that takes two variables `file` and `api` where `file`    as the name suggests represents the file on which we perform the transform and `api` represents *jscodeshift*'s API passed as the other variable. `api.jscodeshift` is the function that perform the transformation.
 Instead of writing writing `api.jscodeshift` every time we need it need we shorten to and assign to variable `j` (trust me we are going to use `j` a lot and it will make sense in the future).

 **Overview**: `j(file.source)` produces the AST for our javascript program.
 Next we find all the `Identifier` nodes in our program then we replace each of those nodes by a new `Identifier` node whose name is reverse of the original node.
 Then we convert the transformed AST back to a JavaScript program.

-In `.find(j.Identifier)`, `j.Identifier` is represents the type of `Identifier` node, it is compared against the nodes in the AST. in `.replaceWith(...)` call  we are taking the node instance and creating a new node `Identifier` using the function `j.identifier` which takes name of the new `Identifier` that is being created.
+In `.find(j.Identifier)`, `j.Identifier` is represents the type of an `Identifier` node, it is compared against all the nodes in the AST.
+In the `.replaceWith(...)` call  we are taking the node instance and creating a new node `Identifier` using the function `j.identifier` which takes name of the new `Identifier` that is being created.
 The `p` here represents the path of node and we are accessing the node by saying `p.node`.
-You may ask think  why do we need the path of the node isn't the node itself sufficient?
-The path here provides reference to parent node, scope  which you can access by `p.parent`  and this is helpful in certain situations.
-An other *important observation* is here the pascal case version of node type (`Identifier`) is used for checking the type of the node and camel case version of node type (`identifier`) is used to create a node of that type.
+You may ask why do we need the path of the node, isn't the node itself sufficient?
+The path provides a reference to parent node, the scope which you can access by `p.parent`  and this is helpful in certain situations.
+Another *important observation* here is the pascal case version of node type (`Identifier`) is used for checking the type of the node and camel case version of node type (`identifier`) is used to create a node of that type.

-You can ask how did you infer all of this stuff just by looking at them.
+How did I infer all of this stuff just by looking at it?
 The answer is I didn't infer them directly.
 I used a ton of `console.log` calls to understand various things.
 I tried reading documentation of [jscodeshift][jscodeshift], [recast][recast] and [ast-types][ast-types] but since it was my first time reading about AST & stuff I felt it a bit difficult to find the stuff that answered my questions.
-The other important thing which I learned was, in the cpojer's talk and with a bit of experimentation, you actually get really nice error messages helping you understand the shape of node you are trying to build.
+The other important thing which I learned was, in cpojer's talk and with a bit of experimentation, you actually get really nice error messages helping you understand the shape of node you are trying to build.
 For example, when you remove the argument of `j.identifier` then we get this error.

 ```
 no value or default function given for field "name" of Identifier("name": string)
 ```

-This says our Identifier node is missing the name argument which is a string.
+This tells our Identifier node is missing the name argument which is a string.

-We have now successfully learned about AST's and how to transform them in very primitive manner.
+We have learned about ASTs and how to transform them in very primitive manner.
 Although this is only half way, we have done most of the hard of the work.
-Now time to the reap benefits, so lets go!!
+Now time to reap the benefits, so lets go!!

 ### Step 3: